keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

 {% include breadcrumbs.html %}

 ## Jobs at Keep-Alive I.T
+Imagine a having a job where you'll be hands-on with technical problems

+- Developing & Maintaining new or existing websites.
+- Developing & Maintaining new or existing software applications.
+-

 Here at Keep-Alive I.T, our team must be equipped with the right skills to get the job done.
 It’s okay for a team member to be an expert at a particular task, but we try to get our entire team equipped with the skills needed to thrive in their jobs.
 This means all members of our team have at least some knowledge of working with digital technologies.

 ## **Wellbeing allowance of £300 per year**